Subfields in Criminology and Criminal Justice include:

 The page provides brief overviews of our faculty members’ research interests in these areas.
-For more detailed information, including lists of publications, browse our directory.
+For more detailed information, browse our directory.

 Dr. Susan Dewey’s research revolves around violence as a social problem: how socio-structural forces inform and create violence, how individuals cultivate resilience after violent experiences, and how institutions respond to violence.
 The guiding principles for teaching, community-based collaboration, and research throughout her career have been to understand and improve the socio-legal systems and intersectional forces that inform violence and criminal justice system involvement.

 Dr. Timothy Dickinson’s work focuses on exploring how various elements influence the decisions, actions, and identities of persons involved in criminal activity.
-His current research examines the forces that shape predatory offenders and illicit drug sellers’ definitions of money and time and, in turn, how these definitions play into their daily lives and crimes
+He has closely studied armed robbers, and his current research examines the forces that shape predatory offenders and illicit drug sellers’ definitions of money and time and, in turn, how these definitions play into their daily lives and crimes.